 Many other health side effects can occur if you don't seek care for your fracture right away.
 The safest course of action is to see a doctor as soon as possible.

 Due to reduced bone density, people with osteoporosis have brittle bones and are more susceptible to breaks and cracks.
+These patients can sometimes sustain fractures from very low energy injuries.

 These fractures may not heal well because bone tissue doesn't regenerate as well as it did when patients were younger.